FSFSplatter: Build Surface and Novel Views with Sparse-Views within 2min: Introduction

 Traditional approaches often decompose the problem into separate stages of camera pose estimation, dense reconstruction, and surface extraction, typically by converting dense point clouds into surfaces via signed distance functions (SDFs).
 This pipeline, however, introduces errors at each stage, leading to irreversible error accumulation.

-Recent studies have explored end-to-end models for unconstrained image reconstruction.
-For example, Dust3R\cite{dust3rwang} learns a robust image-to-PointMap mapping from image pairs, with several variants\cite{Yang_2025_Fast3R,mast3r_eccv24}.
+Recent studies have explored end-to-end models for free image reconstruction.
+For example, DUSt3R \cite{dust3rwang} learns a robust image-to-pointmap mapping from image pairs, with several variants \cite{Yang_2025_Fast3R,mast3r_eccv24}.
 Nevertheless, its network architecture is incapable of processing multiple views in a single forward pass, resulting in accumulated inconsistencies.
-VGGT\cite{wang2025vggt} employs alternating global and local attention mechanisms, enabling 3D reconstruction from an arbitrary number of unconstrained images.
+VGGT \cite{wang2025vggt} employs alternating global and local attention mechanisms, enabling 3D reconstruction based on point clouds from an arbitrary number of free images.

 The sparsity of point clouds, however, makes them a suboptimal representation for many downstream applications (e.g., NVS).
-Recent breakthroughs in Neural Radiance Fields (NeRF)\cite{mildenhall2020nerf} and differentiable rendering\cite{kerbl3DGS} have demonstrated unprecedented quality in multi-view reconstruction.
-However, most of these methods struggle to generalize to unconstrained sparse-view settings, as insufficient image overlap often leads to the failure of Structure-from-Motion (SfM), and the inherent ambiguity in dense reconstruction arises from view extrapolation and occlusion under sparse views.
-Methods like PF-LRM\cite{PF-LRM,jiang2022LEAP} employ a Transformer to map RGB images into a NeRF representation.
-Nevertheless, the surface bias of NeRF\cite{wang2021neus} and the separate point cloud head for camera pose estimation limit the final reconstruction quality.
-In contrast, Gaussian Splatting (GS) scenes, due to their explicit scene representation and unbiased geometry, have shown advantages in surface reconstruction\cite{guedon2023sugar,2dgs_Huang}.
-FreeSplatter\cite{xu2024freesplatter} constructs a GS scene in a feed-forward manner from a single, unconstrained RGB image, and subsequently estimates camera parameters and aligns multiple views using an optimizer.
+Recent breakthroughs in differentiable rendering \cite{kerbl3DGS,mildenhall2020nerf} have demonstrated unprecedented quality in multi-view reconstruction.
+However, most of these methods struggle to generalize to free sparse-view views, as insufficient image overlap often leads to the failure of Structure-from-Motion (SfM), and the inherent ambiguity in dense reconstruction arises from view extrapolation and occlusion under sparse views.
+Methods like PF-LRM \cite{PF-LRM,jiang2022LEAP} employ a transformer to map RGB images into a NeRF representation.
+Nevertheless, the surface bias of NeRF \cite{wang2021neus} and the separate point cloud head for camera pose estimation limit the final reconstruction quality.
+In contrast, Gaussian Splatting (GS), due to the explicit scene representation and unbiased geometry, has shown advantages in surface reconstruction \cite{guedon2023sugar,2dgs_Huang}.
+FreeSplatter \cite{xu2024freesplatter} constructs a GS scene in a feed-forward manner from a single, unconstrained RGB image, and subsequently estimates camera parameters and aligns multiple views using an optimizer, which introduces additional errors.